 All for Good was inspired by President Obama, who called on more Americans to serve, and Internet pioneer Craig Newmark, who saw the need for an online resource to help Americans easily find ways to serve – “a Craigslist for volunteering.”
 It was built as a Google “20% project” and launched in 2009 by an all-volunteer team, including executives from Craigslist Foundation, EchoDitto, FanFeedr, UCLA and YouTube.
 All for Good was acquired by Points of Light in 2011.

-Our goal was achieved in June 2009 when All for Good debuted at the 2009 National Conference of Service and Volunteering held at the Moscone Center in San Francisco, CA. Upon launch, we also announced the formation of Our Good Works, a non-profit organization that would manage All for Good and provide governance via its board of directors.
-We also proudly announced a partnership with the Corporation for National and Community Service to provide search capabilities to Serve.gov, a new website designed to enable Americans to find and share opportunities in their communities.
+All for Good debuted at the 2009 National Conference of Service and Volunteering under the leadership of Our Good Works, a nonprofit formed to manage All for Good and provide governance via its board of directors.
+All for Good also announced a partnership with the Corporation for National and Community Service to provide search capabilities to Serve.gov, a website designed to enable Americans to find and share opportunities in their communities.

 A New Chapter with Points of Light

 In October 2011, All for Good was acquired by Points of Light, one of the leading institutions in the service field.
 Two years later, Points of Light is pleased to present an updated All for Good website, with a new, easy-to-use opportunity posting system, a disaster-specific opportunity portal, and a fresh coat of paint--much thanks to UPS and The Gap.